 Ili is the world's fastest offline translator designed for travelers.
 It can translate your words into other languages in as little as 0.2 seconds without an internet connection.
 It's simple to use, all you need to do is press the button and speak into it.
 Developed by Logbar, a Japanese startup, ili has been used by over 50,000 travelers around the world. ili has also received high praise from outlets such as Forbes. ili gives you a chance to explore different countries in brand new and exciting ways.
 Shop, dine, and navigate easier than ever thanks to ili's translation technology.
 Say hello to the locals and introduce yourself.
 You're bound to meet someone special. ili currently translates from English to Spanish, Mandarin, and Japanese.
 Updates will be available in the near future.

+Established in 1996 in Amsterdam, Booking.com B.V. has grown from a small Dutch start-up to one of the largest travel e-commerce companies in the world.
+Part of Booking Holdings Inc. (NASDAQ: BKNG), Booking.com now employs more than 17,500 employees in 198 offices in 70 countries worldwide.
 With a mission to empower people to experience the world, Booking.com invests in digital technology that helps take the friction out of travel.
-At Booking.com, we connect travellers with the world"s largest selection of incredible places to stay, including everything from apartments, vacation homes, and family-run B&Bs to 5-star luxury resorts, tree houses and even igloos.
-The Booking.com website and mobile apps are available in over 40 languages, offer over 1.3 million properties, and cover more than 110,000 destinations in 225 countries and territories worldwide.
+At Booking.com, we connect travelers with the world's largest selection of incredible places to stay, including everything from apartments, vacation homes, and family-run B&Bs to 5-star luxury resorts, tree houses and even igloos.
+The Booking.com website and mobile apps are available in 40 languages, offer over 29 million total reported listings, including more than 6 million listings of homes, apartments and other unique places to stay, and covers more than 152,000 destinations in 228 countries and territories worldwide.